 High demand collections

 High demand collections contain high-use course material e.g. textbooks.
-They are located within the self-loan areas at Central (area just behind the information desk) and EPS Libraries (area to right of information desk).
+They are located by the information desks in the Central and EPS Libraries.

 Finding high demand material